Jibbedi/turnpro-in-graphql/why-graphql/why-graphql.md

 Custom APIs for every client would work perfectly if the cost of keeping them up and running wouldn't be so high.
-Or in the case of not knowing our users at all - even possible.
+Or if - in the case of not knowing our users at all - they were possible at all.

 ### REST

+It seems like it would be better that the clients wouldn't need a custom endpoint.
+But we can't just return all the data we have.
+We're trying to be efficient and fast here.
 So what if we created a couple of small APIs that each return only a small subset of our data instead?

 Now if you've heard of REST this might sound familiar to you.